MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ci-cd.md

 - **Shared solution**: Establish a centralized repository for all aspects of the solution.
 - **Feedback loops**: Ensure feedback loops can be managed consistently throughout iterations.
-- **Continuous integration**: Regularly build and consolidate a continuous integration and deployment (CI/CD) solution.
+- **Continuous integration**: Regularly build and consolidate a continuous integration and continuous delivery (CI/CD) solution.
 - **Reliable testing**: Validate solution quality and expected changes to drive ensuring measurements.
 - **Solution deployment**: Deploy a solution to allow a team to share changes with customers quickly.
 - **Integrated measurement**: Add learning metrics to the feedback loop for clear analysis by the entire team.